 Design work for a larger church, convent, and rectory began in late 1901 by Schlacks.
 1 The cornerstone for the new $110,000 church was laid by Auxiliary Bishop Peter J. Muldoon on September 7, 1902, and the new building was dedicated on June 5, 1904.
 3 Although the exterior was complete, the interior was quite bare and took several years to finish.

 The convent and rectory opened in early 1903.
 1 The Sisters took up residence in the old parish rectory.

-German families began moving to newer areas of Chicago in the early 1910’s, slowly stripping St. Boniface of its congregation and school enrollment.
-1 Those who remained at St. Boniface were reluctant to welcome the newcomers to the neighbourhood, which were mostly of Polish and Jewish descent.
-By 1916, enrollment in St. Boniface School had declined to just 200 children and the church was seeing their congregation dwindle in size.
+German families began moving to newer areas of Chicago in the early 1910s, slowly stripping St. Boniface of its congregation and school enrollment.
+1 Those who remained at St. Boniface were reluctant to welcome the newcomers to the neighborhood, which were mostly of Polish and Jewish descent.
+By 1916, enrollment in St. Boniface School had declined to just 200 children and the church was seeing its congregation dwindle in size.

 Rev. Christian A. Rempe, the appointed pastor in July 1916, sought to bridge the gap between the newcomers and the Germans.
 1 Rempe studied the Polish language and began outward communication with the congregation, leading Rempe to conduct a sermon in the Polish language on the First Holy Communion Day in 1917.